yinhui87/sublime-phpfmt/README.md

  * MildAutoPreincrement              Automatically convert postincrement to preincrement.
 (Deprecated pass.
 Use AutoPreincrement instead).
  * OrderMethod                       Sort methods within class in alphabetic order.
  * OrderMethodAndVisibility          Sort methods within class in alphabetic and visibility order .
+ * OrderAndRemoveUseClauses          Order use block and remove unused imports.
+ * OnlyOrderUseClauses               Order use block - do not remove unused imports.
  * OrganizeClass                     Organize class structure (beta).
  * PrettyPrintDocBlocks              Prettify Doc Blocks
  * PSR2EmptyFunction                 Merges in the same line of function header the body of empty functions.